 What is Marketing, Really?

-‘What is marketing?’ this was the very first question we, marketing students, were asked in our first ‘Principles of Marketing’ lecture at University back in 2012.
+‘What is marketing?’ – this was the very first question we, marketing students, were asked in our first ‘Principles of Marketing’ lecture at University back in 2012.
 Surprisingly, the majority of the future marketing graduates appeared to be confused.
 Everyone was sitting quietly and waiting for a lecturer to continue talking.
 And I was one of them.
 I had an idea of what it was all about, but there was no clear picture in my head just yet.

 After I’ve graduated and learned the scope of the marketing discipline, I began to notice that people tend to confuse marketing with many other things, such as sales or advertising, which actually are just tiny parts of this broad discipline.
 I can’t even count how many times I’ve heard people using the word ‘marketing’ as a synonym for ‘selling’.
-Even worse, the majority of people I’ve met focus on an idea that marketing is highly manipulative, irritating, self-serving or creating unnecessary needs, which, by promoting consumerism, affects people’s happiness negatively.
+Even worse, the majority of people I’ve met focus on the idea that marketing is highly manipulative, irritating, self-serving or creating unnecessary needs, which, by promoting consumerism, affects people’s happiness negatively.

 You see, marketing is more about understanding the society and the environment we live in.
 It’s not about pushing products to everybody who has money to buy something.
 The opposite is true!
 Good marketers invest money and time to find a product-market fit – those people who want the type of product the company offers and are willing to pay for it.
 Once they find it, marketers focus on learning how they can serve them better and how they should communicate with them appropriately.
-Believe me, it’s usually far from ‘everybody’ 🙂
+Believe me, it’s usually far from ‘everybody’.

-I personally find marketing to be an extremely exciting discipline, which involves many different areas that work together to achieve one common goal.
+I personally find marketing to be an extremely exciting discipline which involves many different areas that work together to achieve one common goal.
 Bigger companies tend to have in-house teams with many highly skilled individuals who work in different areas of marketing (e.g. research, advertising, communications, PR) or hire marketing/creative/PR/advertising agencies.
 Smaller companies tend to have fewer (one or two) people responsible for marketing, who do a little bit of everything.

-You can actually even view it as a big mountain.
+You can even view marketing as a big mountain.
 We start at the beginning by researching the market and the environment.
 We climb higher as we analyse the data and gain more understanding about the people we want to serve and the environment, where we need to operate in.
 Then, every time we make another decision (be it a pricing strategy, positioning, unique selling proposition), we climb higher and higher.
 We are getting closer and closer to the top as we develop promotional activities to reach and impress our audience.
 And then, when they fall in love with what we offer and are willing to pay for it, we have finally reached the top.

 Marketing Definition

 The importance of marketing has greatly increased right after the Second World War, when people started earning higher wages and companies started competing with each other by offering similar products to solve the same problems.
-As companies had to find new ways to appeal to people in order to survive, marketing has become a much more complex discipline than mere buying and selling as it was before.
+As companies had to find new ways to appeal to people in order to survive, marketing has become a much more complex discipline than mere buying and selling that it was before.

 Thus, for the first time in history, Philip Kotler introduced marketing as a field of study in universities in 1962.
 He argued that the economy was greatly influenced not only by the price of products and services but also by marketing activities.

-According to him, marketing is ‘the science and art of exploring, creating, and delivering value to satisfy the needs of a target market at a profit.
+According to him, marketing is "the science and art of exploring, creating, and delivering value to satisfy the needs of a target market at a profit.
 Marketing identifies unfulfilled needs and desires.
 It defines measures and quantifies the size of the identified market and the profit potential.
-It pinpoints which segments the company is capable of serving best and it designs and promotes the appropriate products and service.’
+It pinpoints which segments the company is capable of serving best and it designs and promotes the appropriate products and services."

 In simpler words, marketing begins by undertaking research (before a company has fully developed a product or service).
 That research (usually customer research and environmental audit) allows marketers to assess and measure whether there is a need for a new product/service, how big the demand would be and how much profit an organisation could potentially get if they delivered that product/service.